-Our research addresses security as a complex human construct to be understood and forged across multiple, interdependent human, economic, civil/civic, defence, natural, energy, and cyber policy domains.
+Our research addresses security as a complex human construct to be understood across multiple, interdependent human, economic, civil/civic, defence, and diplomatic policy domains.

 A multi-disciplinary journal for decision-makers and academics in security policy

-Arising from a research project, or as an occasional contribution on an issue of significance, the Institute publishes research and Occasional Papers.
-Where the subject matter relates directly to the defence and security of Australia, the research is published as a ‘Kokoda Paper’.
+Arising from a research project, or as an occasional contribution on an issue of significance, The Institute publishes Occasional Papers.

 Digital Engagement and Diplomacy